Changissnz/selfinterest/README.md

-the state are important in understanding how empire, as a concept, cannot be comparatively equal in practice, although since human beings think, decide, and act mainly by use of artificial axioms rather than unthinking impulse, and these artificial axioms frequently instantiating the same axioms of natural law, the commonalities that plague empire are quite evident by the resource constraints, resource distribution problems, and recognition of political authority, that which plays pivotal roles in determining what artificial axioms specific human beings are granted.
+the state are important in understanding how empire, as a concept, cannot be comparatively equal in practice, although since human beings think, decide, and act mainly by use of artificial axioms rather than unthinking impulse, and these artificial axioms frequently instantiating the same axioms of natural law, the commonalities that plague empires are quite evident by the resource constraints, resource distribution problems, and recognition of political authority, that which plays pivotal roles in determining what artificial axioms specific human beings are granted.
 Human connection is not innately integrationist, and this is not always due to self-interest being averted to continual growth of connecting with different